fbpx

 What is the Subconscious Mind?

 The human mind is a vast, intricate landscape comprising conscious and subconscious realms.
 Our conscious mind is the censor of the subconscious mind and is responsible for our immediate awareness and rational, logical thinking.
-Also, the home of the ego, the subconscious mind, is the mastermind, the recorder of everything, the direct connection to Source, that part of the mind that cannot be manipulated.
+Also, the home of the ego, the subconscious mind, is the mastermind, the recorder of everything, the direct connection to our Heart, which is the Electromagnetic Porat to the Cosmos where our Divinity resides.
+That part of the mind that cannot be manipulated.
 The subconscious mind silently operates beneath the surface, shaping our beliefs, habits, and behaviours based on our foundational programming.

-Its hidden power and influence is a remarkable aspect of human psychology.
+Its hidden power and influence are remarkable aspects of human psychology.
 Understanding its nature and functions empowers us to take control of our lives, transform limiting beliefs, and manifest our desires.
 By accessing and reprogramming our subconscious, we open doors to personal growth, self-discovery, and the fulfilment of our true potential.

 In his fascinating book, The Wisdom of Your Cells, cell biologist Dr. Bruce Lipton discusses our subconscious mind, which is part of every cell of our body.

-Dr. Candace Pert also challenges conventional science in her book Your Body is Your Subconscious Mind, suggesting that our Subconscious Mind is our entire body.
+In her book Your Body is Your Subconscious Mind, Dr. Candace Pert also challenges conventional science, suggesting that our Subconscious Mind is our entire body.

-My understanding of the location of the Subconscious Mind is that it resides within every cell of our being, meaning that it is in our physical bodies and in our etheric bodies, and it is the gateway to the Matrix of the Divine.
+My understanding of the location of the Subconscious Mind is that it resides within every cell of our being, meaning that it is in our physical and etheric bodies, and it is the gateway to the Matrix of the Divine.

 There is a part of the Subconscious Mind that is locked away.
 Sigmund Freud referred to this part of the mind as the Unconscious.
 This is where trauma and deep childhood pain reside.
-It resides here because the Conscious and Subconscious decided this episode of your life so overwhelming it was best to lock it away in the deepest recesses of the mind.
+It resides here because the conscious and subconscious decided this episode of your life was so overwhelming that it was best to lock it away in the deepest recesses of the mind.
 No matter how hard we try, we cannot remember the events locked inside the Unconscious.

-The subconscious mind is immensely powerful and can influence our lives profoundly.
+The subconscious mind is immensely powerful and can profoundly influence our lives.
 It plays a vital role in shaping our beliefs, attitudes, and self-perception.
 It acts as a reservoir of knowledge and wisdom, which becomes activated and available to us when triggered by events within our world.
 The subconscious reservoir is based on deeply ingrained patterns and conditioning.

-I believe that Cute is good and Fat is bad, but to be Cute, I must be Fat.
-Therefore I believe that to be cute, I must be Fat.
+The Program that runs - We believe that Cute is good and Fat is bad, but to be Cute, we must be Fat.
+Therefore, I believe that to be cute, I must be Fat.

-“You are so Ugly.
-Only your Mother would love you.”
+The Programming Statement - “You are so Ugly.
+Only your Mother could love you.”

-I want Mother to Love me, and I will do anything to ensure her love.
-So I know she loves me, so therefore I must be Ugly.
-I take on the belief that I’m Ugly.
+The Program that runs - We want our Mother to Love us, and we will do anything to ensure her love.
+I know my Mother loves me.
+Therefore I believe if Mother loves me, I must be Ugly.

 Some beliefs empower us and drive us towards success.
 Others can limit our potential and hold us back.
-In fact, some of our beliefs can destroy us completely.
+Some of our beliefs can annihilate us.
 These deeply ingrained beliefs can shape our self-image and self-understanding and influence our decisions and behaviours, often without the corroboration of our conscious mind.

 Although we may believe that our conscious mind is solely responsible for decision-making, the subconscious mind plays a significant role.
 It processes vast amounts of information, draws upon past experiences, and accesses emotions, behaviours and intuitions to guide our choices.
 Many decisions are made at a subconscious level before we become consciously aware of them.